 There are five officially recognized religions in the country – Buddhism, Taoism, Islam, Christianity and Protestantism.

 But religious activities are restricted and religious institutions aren’t seen actively recruiting new members.
-This could pose a threat to Chinese Communist Party (CCP) rule.
+Even online sales of the bible are banned.
+Religion poses a threat to Chinese Communist Party (CCP) rule.

 I think this makes it easier for people to identify as spiritual rather than religious.